ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   query type for batch selection and the properties that all batches for this task must have.
 The party MUST NOT configure the task if it does not recognize the query type.
-* `max_batch_query_count`: The maximum number of times a batch of reports may be queried by the Collector.
 * `task_expiration`: The time up to which Clients are expected to upload to this task.
 The task is considered completed after this time.
 Aggregators MAY reject reports that have timestamps later than `task_expiration`.